-All staff, service providers (contractors) and agents, (whether paid or unpaid) of the Department, and this Victorian government school (our school), must comply with Victorian privacy law and this policy.
+All staff including contractors, service providers and volunteers of the Department, and this Victorian government school (our school), must comply with Victorian privacy law and this policy.

 In Victorian government schools the management of ‘personal information’ and ‘health information’ is governed by the Privacy and Data Protection Act 2014 (Vic) and Health Records Act 2001 (Vic) (collectively, Victorian privacy law).

 This policy explains how our school collects and manages personal and health information, consistent with Victorian privacy law.

 This policy will be regularly reviewed and updated to take account of new laws and technology and the changing school environment when required.
 Please ensure you have the current version of this policy.